wavebyrd/great_expectations/docs/docusaurus/docs/cloud/expectations/manage_expectations.md

 To accelerate test coverage, you can use ExpectAI to generate recommended Expectations for a Data Asset.
 These will be personalized based on an analysis of a sample of your data.

-Keep the following requirements and limitations in mind when working with ExpectAI:
+Keep the following requirements in mind when working with ExpectAI:
-- Only [Snowflake Data Sources](/cloud/connect/connect_snowflake.md) using password authentication are supported at this time; key-pair authentication is not yet available.
 - Your organization must be using a [fully-hosted deployment](/cloud/deploy/deployment_patterns.md).
+- The Data Asset's Data Source must be Databricks SQL, PostgreSQL, Redshift, or Snowflake.

 To add AI-recommended Expectations:
 1. In GX Cloud, click **Data Assets**.